Office of the Provost

 Associate Provost for Undergraduate Studies

-Associate Vice President for Institutional Effectiveness and Continuing Education
+Associate Vice President for Graduate and Professional Studies

 Assistant Provost; Dean of Faculty Development; Assistant Professor